Habibmaryam/Exploring-crime-trends/README.md

-# exploring-crime-trends
+# Exploring-crime-trends
-Checking out the safety leel in the United states of America from year 2020 till 2023
+Checking out the safety level in the United States of America from the year 2020 till 2023